Daandelange/ofxBlend2D/README.md

 An OpenFrameworks addon integrating [libBlend2D](https://blend2d.com/), a blazing fast CPU 2D vector graphics renderer powered by a [JIT compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation).

 **Features:**
-- Library loaded as an embedded library with access to its C API and C++ objects.
+- The library is loaded as an embedded library with access to its C API and C++ objects.
-- A wrapper (`ofxBlend2DThreadedRenderer`) to use for asynchronous multithreaded rendering, keeping the framerate of your openFrameworks pipeline.
+- There's a wrapper (`ofxBlend2DThreadedRenderer`) to use for **asynchronous multithreaded rendering**, keeping the framerate of your openFrameworks pipeline.
-- Can also be used synchronously (in blocking mode), at risk of reducing your `ofApp` framerate.
+- It can also be used **synchronously** (in blocking mode), at risk of reducing your `ofApp` framerate.

 **Technically:**
 - Draw commands are submitted by the main thread (a dedicated thread is also possible).